JohnGoldsmith/dotnetrdf-wiki/UserGuide-Tools.md

 ## Download

-You can download our [Toolkit](http://www.dotnetrdf.org?content.asp?pageID=Download%20dotNetRDF%20Toolkit%20for%20Windows) from our main website.
+You can download our Toolkit from the [Toolkit GitHub repository](https://github.com/dotnetrdf/dotNetRDF.Toolkit/releases).
+Each release is provided as an MSI installer package and as a plain zip file.

 Using the Toolkit requires .Net 4.0 Framework Full to be installed on your machine.